PaulSearcy/Current-Website/readme.md

 After successfully implementing a variety of formulas functionally using a JS library [Ramda](http://ramdajs.com/0.22.1/index.html).
 I wanted a way to apply such reasoning to a real world example which lead me on to the front end framework [React](https://facebook.github.io/react/).

 Cocurrently in my day job, during the majority of this period, I was writing in the strongly typed language C#.
+Working formally in a language know I got to see how having types provided a way of displaying information about what data your passing around and the ways it might be used.
+In general it made code that much easier to understand because from the types you could infer partially the inentions and assumptions from the previous iteration of development.